A step-by-step guide to completing the most dreaded part of your medical school applications

 That’s what you’re going for.

 Think about it.
 Who do you consider to be more kind:

-- A person who you've seen do nice things for others?
+A person who you've observed doing nice things for others?

-Clearly, the second person will be seen as more kind, even if there's no difference between their levels of kindness.
+Clearly, the second person will be viewed as more kind, even if there's no real-world difference between their levels of kindness.